We are a Canadian-owned business employing local workers and supporting the economy 1-613-749-0001 Location

 9. Diagonal Depth Excluding the Frame (Important Door Measurement): measure from the inside top left corner of the door frame to the inside bottom right.

-Lastly, you will want to take note of specific details in the room and indicate their location on your sketch.
+Some elements in your room can impact furniture placement.
+You will want to take note of specific details and indicate their location on your sketch.
 These may include:

 • Ceiling fixtures or fans